 b) All members of the University community have the right to freedom of thought, conscience and religion.
 However, if beliefs are promoted in a way that impinges on the rights and freedoms of others, this may result in disciplinary action.
 (Also see Paragraph 3).

-Students who wish to make a complaint under this Policy can seek help from the YUSU, the GSA, the ISA, their Academic Supervisor, Provost or College Tutor.
-See the University complaints procedure for students.
+Students who wish to make a complaint under this Policy can seek help from the YUSU, the GSA, the ISA, their Academic Supervisor, Head of College or College Tutor.
+See the University's Complaints Procedure for dealing with complaints from students and student applicants.

 The University seeks to ensure that, as far as is reasonably practicable, members of the University are informed of this Policy and any associated procedures.
 All members of the University are responsible for familiarising themselves with this Policy and its implementation.